There’s no question that driver fatigue poses a serious threat to safety on our nation’s roadways.

 - An Increased Risk of Involvement in a Motor Vehicle and/or Workplace Accident.

-$6 Million Settlement with Greyhound Bus Company After Obtaining Court Order that Required Bus Driver to Undergo Obstructive Sleep Apnea Testing
+$6 Million Settlement with Transportation Company After Obtaining Court Order that Required Driver to Undergo Obstructive Sleep Apnea Testing

-Despite these serious red flags, Greyhound failed to have the sleep study done and, instead, allowed the bus driver to continue driving its trucks on roads and highways across the country.
+Despite these serious red flags, the company failed to have the sleep study done and, instead, allowed the driver to continue driving its trucks on roads and highways across the country.

 Risk Factors Associated with Sleep Apnea